 What Trends have we seen?

-At Citi, we have noticed an increase in clients wanting to lock in returns and reduce risk.
+At Citi, we have noticed an increase in clients wanting to lock in returns and reduce risk over the past couple of years.

 The latter is in recognition that VUCA is the new norm for investors.
 Gone are calm and predictable market conditions.

-VUCA is driving a renewed focus on income options like corporate bonds and tailored solutions, and also how foreign exchange can provide a hedge and boost to portfolios.
+VUCA is driving a renewed focus on income options like corporate bonds and structured investments, and also how foreign exchange can provide a hedge and boost to portfolios.

-At Citi we have seen a 208 per cent increase in bond transactions year on year and for February we had a 121 per cent increase in tailored investments.
+At Citi we saw a 208 per cent increase in bond transactions year on year in 2020, and for February we had a 121 per cent increase in tailored investments.
 For the latter we are seeing investors reducing their exposure to direct cash and equities and investing in instruments that allow individual shares to drop between 30-40 per cent without any impact to their capital and return.

 What should you do?